Brett Ormerod: Blackpool

 Ormerod signed for Blackpool, who were then in Division Two, on 21 March 1997 for £50,000, making his debut as an 82nd-minute substitute on 29 March in a 0–0 draw with Chesterfield at Saltergate.
 His first league goal came the following season in a 1–1 draw with Carlisle United on 26 December 1997 at Brunton Park.

 He became a regular first-team player in the 1998–99 season, when he made 40 league appearances and scored eight goals.

 He spent four years with Blackpool, however he suffered a badly broken leg, breaking his tibia and fibula, in October 1999 that kept him out of the team in the 1999–2000 season when the club were relegated to the Third Division, something Ormerod would later describe as, "probably the lowest point of my career".
 He made his return the following season, and after signing a contract extension in January 2001, he helped the club to promotion through the play-offs.
-He scored the club's fourth goal in their 4–2 win over Leyton Orient in the Play-Off final at the Millennium Stadium, Cardiff on 26 May 2001.
+He scored the club's fourth goal in their 4–2 win over Leyton Orient in the play-off final at the Millennium Stadium, Cardiff on 26 May 2001.

 Ormerod made a blistering start to the 2001–02 season, and he was linked with a move to Wigan Athletic in November 2001, who were reported to have bid £1.5m for him.
 They were one of four clubs to have made an approach for Ormerod, with Premier League club Southampton having had a £1m bid rejected.
 Blackpool chairman Karl Oyston said on the club's official website: "We don't have to sell Brett and we don't need to sell him.
 It's testament to the club's achievements and how the team are playing that other clubs are looking at players at this club."
 However, despite this, Ormerod was signed by Southampton for £1.75m on 7 December 2001.
-He had made a total of 150 appearances for The Seasiders scoring 62 goals in all competitions.
+Southampton manager Gordon Strachan had been monitoring Ormerod while he was out of work, and vowed that when he was back in work he would immediately sign the player from Blackpool.
+He had made a total of 150 appearances for The Seasiders, scoring 62 goals in all competitions.
 21 games 13 goals had come in the 2001–02 campaign.